 Prerequisite: CHEM 103 or CHEM 105.
-A study of kinetics; homogeneous, heterogeneous, and ionic equilibria; oxidation/reduction; electrochemistry; and chemistry of the elements.
+A study of kinetics; homogeneous, heterogeneous, and ionic equilibria; oxidation/ reduction; electrochemistry; and chemistry of the elements.
 Students may receive credit for only one of the following courses: CHEM 113 or CHEM 115.

-Courses in computer and information science (designated CMIS) may be applied as appropriate (according to individual program requirements) toward
+Courses in communication studies (designated COMM) may be applied as appropriate (according to individual program requirements) toward